Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 6 - Docker/Lv 6.4 Langflow deploy your flow with docker with secured sensitive keys.md

 }
 ```

-For a review on how to make API requests when a Langflow server is running: [[Lv 5 - Langflow API Endpoint]]
+For a review on how to make API requests when a Langflow server is running: [[Lv 5.1 - Langflow - Flow API Endpoint]]

 This "third approach" is not recommended because it can be very confusing to users.
 It may be an anti-pattern.